Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Fork-Merge Decoding for Audio-Visual Understanding

 where $\vx^{a\neg v}$ and $\vx^{\neg av}$ denote the video-masked and audio-masked embeddings, respectively, obtained by zeroing out the corresponding inputs before they are passed into the decoder layers.

-\newpara{Fork-merge decoding.} $\vh^{v}_{\text{fork}}$ and $\vh^{a}_{\text{fork}}$ are obtained by passing the masked inputs $\vx^{v\text{[masked]}}$ and $\vx^{a\text{[masked]}}$ through the $L_{fork}$ layers (refer to~\Eref{eq:fork}).
+\newpara{Fork-merge decoding.} $\vh^{\neg v}_{\text{fork}}$ and $\vh^{\neg a}_{\text{fork}}$ are obtained by passing the masked inputs $\vx^{v\text{[masked]}}$ and $\vx^{a\text{[masked]}}$ through the $L_{fork}$ layers (refer to~\Eref{eq:fork}).
 To compute the merged hidden state $\vh_{\text{merge}}$, we perform element-wise addition over the audio-visual embedding representations from both branches, based on the assumption that they capture complementary information.
 Since each branch processes modality-masked inputs (i.e., audio-masked for visual features and vice versa), their combination is expected to yield a more complete representation.
 Additionally, mean pooling is applied over the question prompt embedding positions to maintain consistency:

 We do not apply attention-guided fusion in the channel-wise setting, as the hidden states do not disentangle audio and visual embeddings.
-Finally, decoding is then continued by forwarding the merged hidden state $\vh_{\text{merge}}$ through the remaining decoder layers to produce the final output logits (see~\Eref{eq:logits}).
-Notably, FMD provides a unified processing framework that seamlessly integrates input masking, modality-specific processing via separate decoder branches, and merged decoding—making it broadly applicable to a wide range of AV-LLM architectures, regardless of their fusion strategies.
+Finally, decoding is then continued by forwarding the merged hidden state $\vh_{\text{merge}}$ through the remaining decoder layers to produce the final output logits.
+Notably, FMD provides a unified framework that seamlessly integrates input masking with modality-specific processing in separate decoder branches and merged decoding, making it broadly applicable to a wide range of AV-LLM architectures, regardless of their fusion strategies.